OptimisticPeach/restor/readme.md

 2. Boxed into a  `Box<dyn Any>`
 3. Passed to the `StorageUnit as dyn Unit`
 4. Try to downcast as either a `T` or a `Vec<T>`
-5. Pur inro its own place in the storage or in a `Vec`
+5. Pur into its own place in the storage or in a `Vec`

 ## What's coming up:
 - [x] A multithreaded version
 - A more ergonomic api
-  - The ability to pass a `Fn` to run on a piece of data or a slice
   - Callbacks in general
-  - The ability to iterate over a unit's contents
+    - The ability to pass a `Fn(&mut [T])` to run on a piece of data or a slice [x] The ability to iterate over a unit's contents
-  - The ability to get a reference to the inner `Unit`
-  - The ability to check if there is a unit attached to a type
+  - The ability to get a reference to the inner `Unit` [x] The ability to check if there is a unit attached to a type
   - The ability to insert a piece of data without worrying about the unit
-  - (Very unlikely) The ability to only borrow a part of the storage in the case of multiple items
+  - Add/get an item without worrying about errors, panic instead, and include `try_*` functions
 - A passthrough hasher to avoid the unnecessary hashing of the `TypeId`